arochat9/ai-assistant-server/README.md

   - to run test and see logger output: pytest -s -k test_create_message -n 0 --log-cli-level=INFO
 - "docker compose --profile test run --rm test"
   - rebuild deps with docker compose build test
+  - to not rebuild and just run docker testing: "docker compose run --rm test"
 - they use conftest to connect to database etc

 project layout